Tutorial

 Prerender

-After the Vite build is complete, domco will import your production app and request the routes provided.
-The responses will be written into dist/client/(prerender-path)/index.html files upon build.
+After the Vite build is complete, domco will import default.fetch from your application and make a request to each default.prerender path provided.
+The responses will be written to dist/client/(path) files upon build.
+If the path does not have an extension, /index.html will be added to the end of the file path.

-If you are using an adapter, these static files will be served in front of your request handler.
-So when an index.html file is found for the route, it is served directly without hitting your handler.
+If you are using an adapter, these static files will be served in front of your fetch handler.
+So when an index.html file is found for the route, it is served directly without hitting your fetch handler.

 domco has a minimal API surface area and tries to get out of your way during development.